This is a 5,000+ word guide on how to become a master of all things credit and credit scoring.

 Instead, I recommend using reporting agencies such as Credit Karma or Credit Sesame.
 These are 100% free websites that provide a credit score as soon as you sign up.
 You’ll never be asked to provide credit card information or submit any form of payment.

 You will have to provide some personal information (including your social security number) to verify your identity and pull your credit, but rest assured that you will never be charged a dime to use these services.

 Websites like Credit Karma and Credit Sesame make money by advertising credit products based on your credit report or credit score.
 Always do your own research, as they have a financial incentive to recommend some products over others.

 In full disclosure, the scores that are provided by these sites are not your actual credit score.
 They are simply approximations (called “FAKO” scores).

-They are, however, incredibly accurate (I check them frequently against my actual FICO score) and good enough for our purposes.
+However, they are incredibly accurate (I check them frequently against my actual FICO score) and good enough for a rough estimate.

-A quick google search will tell you which cards come with this feature.
-You can also take a look at some of my favorite credit cards by visiting my credit card page.
+You can also take a look at some of my other favorite credit cards by visiting my credit card page.

-Remember, your credit report doesn’t show you your credit score.
-But reviewing it annually is a great way to make sure that everything is in order.
+Remember: your credit report doesn’t show you your credit score but reviewing it each year is a great way to make sure that everything is in order.